Paraphrasing in APA

 Even though you are putting a paraphrase into your own words, APA requires an in-text citation for paraphrasing.
 You can create a parenthetical citation or a narrative citation to accomplish this.

-Remember: All in-text citations will also need a corresponding APA reference in the APA reference list.
+Remember: All in-text citations will also need a corresponding APA reference in the APA reference page.
 For this article, we’re just focusing on in-text citations in paraphrases.

 For both types of in-text citation, you will need the following source information: